-- exceedingly vague such that it carries little meaning.
+- 1. This definition creates ambiguity because, arguably, in most areas of the Central Valley floor "irrigated agricultural operations are a potential contributor" to nitrate concentrations in groundwater.
+Further, the statement "where conditions make groundwater more vulnerable to impacts from irrigated agricultural activities" is exceedingly vague such that it carries little meaning.
 It also constitutes circular logic because it uses the to-be-defined term in its own definition. - 2.
 This definition lacks technical rationale.
-Nitrate concentrations in water supply wells (as opposed to dedicated monitoring wells that were installed with the specific purpose of monitoring first encountered groundwater in relatively shallow groundwater bodies) are in most cases not reflective of land uses in their immediate vicinity but rather reflect a mixture of waters of wide-ranging spatial origin and age.
+Nitrate concentrations in water supply wells (as opposed to dedicated monitoring wells that were installed with the specific purpose of monitoring first-encountered groundwater in relatively shallow groundwater bodies) are in most cases not reflective of land uses in their immediate vicinity but rather reflect a mixture of waters of wide-ranging spatial origin and age.
 This is an amply documented fact and relates to the purposeful separation of the water intake sections from surface processes via sanitary seals; the depth, length and number of well screens; and the specific aquifers tapped; other well construction details; the integrity of the well casing; pumping rates, and total extraction volumes.
 Therefore, the locations of water supply wells with nitrate MCL exceedances do not provide the data needed to identify discharges or dischargers that pose a high risk or threat to groundwater resources. - 3.
 The ILRP's focus on groundwater vulnerability confounds the spatial delineation of "risk of nitrate leaching below the crop root zone" with the concept of "impact to groundwater" at some undefined point within the aquifer.